Portland Metropolitan Area, Oregon, United States of America: What to pack, what to wear, and when to go [2023]

 Voltage step down adapter

-A plug adapter that supports outlet types A and B. Ensure that you get the necessary kind.
-Many adapters available are just plug changers and expect your devices to convert the voltage themselves.
+A plug adapter that supports outlet types A and B. It's important that you get the necessary type.
+Most adapters currently being sold are simply plugs and expect your electronics to convert the voltage themselves.
 If yours can't do that they could get destroyed.
-This one should be appropriate for most places.
+This one should work in most places.

 Travel neck support pillow